Which place is cheaper, Charleston or Atlanta?

 Charleston gets a good bit of rain this time of year.
 It rains a lot this time of the year in Atlanta.
 Atlanta usually gets less rain in July than Charleston.
 Atlanta gets 5.2 inches (133 mm) of rain, while Charleston receives 6.9 inches (176 mm) of rain this time of the year.

->

-> The autumn attracts plenty of travelers to both Atlanta and Charleston.
+The autumn attracts plenty of travelers to both Atlanta and Charleston.
+The city's sights and attractions and the shopping scene are the main draw to Atlanta this time of year.
 Furthermore, many travelers come to Charleston for the shopping scene, the music scene, and the natural beauty of the area.

->

-> In the autumn, Atlanta is around the same temperature as Charleston.
-Typically, the autumn temperatures in Atlanta in October are around 66°F (19°C), and Charleston is about 67°F (19°C).
+In the autumn, Atlanta is around the same temperature as Charleston.
+Typically, the autumn temperatures in Atlanta in October average around 66°F (19°C), and Charleston averages at about 67°F (19°C).

->

-> In Atlanta, it's very sunny this time of the year.
+In Atlanta, it's very sunny this time of the year.
 Atlanta usually receives more sunshine than Charleston during autumn.
 Atlanta gets 222 hours of sunny skies, while Charleston receives 197 hours of full sun in the autumn.

 In October, Atlanta usually receives around the same amount of rain as Charleston.
 Atlanta gets 3 inches (77 mm) of rain, while Charleston receives 2.9 inches (74 mm) of rain each month for the autumn.